DLangerr/brainfuck-to-python-converter/README.md

 Written in Python 3.6.1
 Using tkinter 8.6

-Example Brainfuck code: Simple Multiplication (Only for single digit results)
+Example Brainfuck code: Simple Multiplication (Only for single digit results):
 <<++++++++[>++++++>>>++++++<<<<-]>>,>,<<[>->-<<-]>[>[>+>+<<-]>>[<<+>>-]<<<-]>>.

 Input: 33